arangodb/docs-hugo/site/content/3.12/components/tools/arangodb-starter/options.md

 menuTitle: Options
 weight: 5
 description: >-
-  The Starter provides a lot of options to control various aspects of the cluster or other deployment you want to run
+  The Starter provides options to control various aspects of a cluster or other deployment you want to run
 archetype: default
 ---
 ## Common options